andreasmlbngaol/stegasaurus/README.md

 * **ChaCha20-Poly1305** encrypts the message using the derived key and nonce.
 * **Steganography** uses **LSB (Least Significant Bit)** embedding.

+---

+## Platform Notes

+* **Desktop** is the most stable and optimal distribution.
+Its PNG encoding performance is significantly better than Android.
+* **Web** is far behind both Android and Desktop in stability and performance.

+---

 ## Limitations & Known Issues

 * The Web version has bugs in shared secret computation due to interoperability issues between Kotlin and JS.
 * Desktop encoding is significantly faster due to the mature ecosystem and better default PNG encoders compared to Android, and much faster than Web.
 * Cross-platform compatibility works reliably for: desktop→desktop, desktop→android, android→android, android→desktop.
 Web remains unreliable.

+---

 ## Build Instructions (Developers)